BC-Brands/Dropbox-Connector/README.md

 Under OAuth2, create an access token and save this for later use.

-Under the Permissions tab, make sure `files.content.read` is selected.
+Under the Permissions tab, make sure `files.content.read` and `team_data.member` are selected.

 ## Example code